sap-tutorials/Tutorials/tutorials/jam-cloud-group-users-poll-ideas/jam-cloud-group-users-poll-ideas.md

 [ACCORDION-BEGIN [Step 2: ](Invite users)]

 Now that we have created our group we can invite additional users to drive collaboration.
-Using the Invite button you can invite other users to the group.
+Using the **Invite** button you can invite other users to the group.
 Let's invite one of the users that you setup earlier.
-Click the "Invite" button.
+Click the **Invite** button.

 As you start entering the users name their details will appear.
 Once selected, their name will appear in the Invitation List.
-Click the Send button to invite them to the group.
+Click the **Send** button to invite them to the group.